Gabeitb/TBChestCounter/OneDrive/Documents/Python/TBChest/README.md

 Steps to run
 1. install pytesseract and place it in your path
 2. install python 3.10 or later and place it in your path
-3. download all of the files in the project and place in a directory called TBChest
+3. download all of the files in the project and place them in a directory called TBChest

 For every day